How is rainfall measured?

 - A few handfuls of clean pebbles, gravel, or marbles

 - Masking tape

 - Permanent marker

 - Paper and pencil

-24 hours later, if it has rained, check your gauge and see how high the water is now.
+- If it rains within 24 hours, check your gauge and see how high the water is now.
 That’s how much rain has fallen in the last day!
 On your piece of paper, make a note of the date and the amount of rain.
 Then read the newspaper or go online and find out the official amount of rainfall in your area for the day and make a note of it—see how closely your figure matches the official one!